Shazia Wajahat

 Shazia Wajahat is a Pakistani television and film producer.
 The wife of director Wajahat Rauf, she is best known for producing a number of television series under her production banner Showcase Productions, formerly known as Showcase Communications.

 Career

-Wajahat made her debut as a producer and first produced television series Shab-e-Arzoo Ka Aalam for ARY Digital.
-She then went on to produce some successful television series including Yaar-e-Bewafa (2017), Damsa (2019) and Raqs-e-Bismil (2020).
+Wajahat made her debut by producing the television series Shab-e-Arzoo Ka Aalam for ARY Digital.
+She then produced some successful television series, including Yaar-e-Bewafa (2017), Damsa (2019) and Raqs-e-Bismil (2020).